Blackstone, Kirkbi launch sale of insulation maker Armacell: sources

 The investors had bought the company from private equity firm Charterhouse in 2015 for 960 million euros.

 Based in Muenster, Germany, Armacell operates 25 manufacturing facilities around the world and employs 3,000 staff.
-It specializes in flexible insulation foams used to lag pipes and ductwork in buildings.
+It specialises in flexible insulation foams used to lag pipes and ductwork in buildings.

 Armacell is expected to post earnings before interest, tax, depreciation and amortisation of 130 million euros this year and could be valued at 10-12 times that, the sources said.